Salomon Agile Review

 When we went on longer more involved outings, the Agile felt restrictive and uncomfortable to take off and put on.
 The seams on the insides of the shoulders and arms are on the abrasive side.
 This jacket is best suited for those who want to throw something on, run their couple miles, and be done with it.

 The Agile is the only jacket from our reviewing field that didn't have a small stuff pouch to transport the jacket.
 This furthers our recommendation that this jacket is best suited for donning at home, doing your run, and putting the jacket back on the coat rack.
 It does stuff down quite small but you would need to find a stuff sack to contain it.
 The Agile tipped our scale at about 5.8oz which is fairly light and certainly far from being a burden if you stuff it in a backpack.
-Though it wasn't a burden in the pack, when compared to the ultralight jackets such as the Montane Featherlite 7 one can see how dramatically lighter a jacket can be and provide the same or better performance.
+Though it wasn't a burden in the pack, there are much lighter jackets which provide the same or better performance.

 Day and Night Visibility